suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This directive writes a small block of data, specified in {{suit-parameter-content}}, to a component.

-Encoding Considerations: Careful consideration must be taken to determine whether it is more appropriate to use an integrated payload or to use {{suit-paramter-content}} for a particular application.
+Encoding Considerations: Careful consideration must be taken to determine whether it is more appropriate to use an integrated payload or to use {{suit-parameter-content}} for a particular application.
 While the encoding of suit-directive-write is smaller than an integrated payload, a large suit-parameter-content payload may prevent the manifest processor from holding the command sequence in memory while executing it.

 #### suit-directive-invoke {#suit-directive-invoke}